Captain America: Civil War -- Are Tony Stark's suits actually from Tom Ford?

 Unfortunately I cannot tell what shoes he is wearing due to being shot from the knees up in these more intimate scenes.
 On-set footage or deleted scenes offer nothing more.
 I would personally put him in the John Lobb Chapel in black for the first outfit and Hayle in "Claret" (more or less burgundy) for the second outfit.
 John Lobb makes luxurious shoes in keeping with Stark's wealth and appreciation for the finer things.
 The first shoe choice still gives him a bit of personality beyond standard lace ups but would tone down the tie a bit.
 The second shoe would coordinate with his red paisley tie but still look down to business -- in this scene he is none too happy with Steve.

-UPDATE: It has come to my attention that Robert Downey, Jr. wears lift shoes, sneakers with hidden wedges, or high heeled dress shoes to add a few inches to his height in movies and perhaps also on the red carpet.
-So he may very well have been wearing something similar to what he wore on the set of Iron Man 2.
-It would explain why they cut around his feet so much in these movies as well.
+UPDATE: It has come to my attention that Robert Downey, Jr. often wears lifts, stacked soles, or high heels to add a few inches to his height.
+So he may have been wearing something similar to what he wore for Iron Man 2.

 Tony carries the guilt of both inadvertently taking innocent lives and escalating a conflict between former friends and allies.
 It is far more muted than his clothing in the previous movies and he's also less put together than usual, with his ties left loose and jacket off half the time.
-This effectively communicates his state of mind during the whole affair and for that Judianna Makovsky deserves praise.
+This effectively communicates his state of mind during the whole affair and for that Judianna Makovsky did a wonderful job.

 All pictures are taken from Screencapped.com.